mkitti/NumPyArrays.jl/README.md

 ## What are some other features of NumPyArrays.jl?

 NumPyArrays.jl also provides a lightweight [`AbstractArray` interface](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-array) and extends some functions of PyCall to apply to a `NumPyArray`.
-Much of this is redundant with the functionality of `PyCall.PyArray`.
+Much of this is redundant with the functionality of `PyCall.PyArray`, which this wraps.

-One differentiating factor is the indexing into a `NumPyArray` is 0-based.

 For advanced usage with PyCall, it is recommended to convert the `NumPyArray` to a `PyObject` or `PyArray`.